Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

         make run DATA_TYPE=cint16 SHIFT=16

-For list of all the configurable parameters, see the :ref:`2_CONFIGURATION_PARAMETERS`.
+For list of all the configurable parameters, see the :ref:`CONFIGURATION_PARAMETERS`.

 List of all Makefile targets: